whlapinel/course-manager/internal/data/users/user_101602110272674353046/terms/term_2/courses/course_5/units/unit_53/lessons/lesson_377/slides.md

 - 3.03 Construct programs using appropriate Python libraries.
 - 3.04 Build programs using the sqlite3 and/or the sqlalchemy libraries.

-# Announcements

-- Certification exam permission slips
-- Github repo is now private so that I can put solutions and assessments in the same folders.
-I will post all materials in Canvas from now on and will try to go back and add them as well.

 # Reading and Writing to Files in Python